US Fulbright Logo

 Award Profile

-Ecuador is among the smallest countries in South America; nonetheless, it is a diverse and multiethnic country, and one of the five most bio-diverse countries in the world.
+Ecuador is among the smallest countries in South America; nonetheless, it is a diverse and multicultural country, and one of the five most bio-diverse countries in the world.
 Different cultures, languages, and realities offer innumerable opportunities for research and study.

 Grant Length